-While over 50 percent of the 12-seed who won in the first round fail to advance past the second round, 18 of the 44 teams made it it to Sweet 16.
+While more than 50 percent of the 12-seeds who won in the first round fail to advance past the second round (including those Little Rock and Yale teams, and last year's lone victor, Middle Tennessee), 18 of the 47 teams have indeed made it it to Sweet 16.

 Missouri is the only program to make it to the Elite Eight as a 12 seed.
 In 2002, the Tigers’ run through the West regional bracket began with a 93-80 win over fifth-seeded Miami (Fla.).
 That game featured a ferocious Tiger squad where six players -- including the entire starting lineup -- eclipsed double-digits in points.
 Led by senior guard Clarence Gilbert, Missouri raced out to an eight-point halftime lead and tacked on a few more for the 13-point upset victory.

 The Tigers went on to upset fourth-seeded Ohio State and eighth-seeded UCLA before falling in the Elite Eight to second-seeded Oklahoma.

 Utah State, who has been the No. 12 seed a record five times, is only 1-4 against No. 5 seeds.
 Its lone win came in 2001 against Ohio State.

 |2010||Texas A&M||Utah State||69-53|

 |2011||Kansas State||Utah State||73-68|

 Eastern Michigan offered the biggest surprise in the first round, as the Eagles beat Mississippi State, 76-56, on March 15, 1991.